cloudflare/cloudflare-docs/content/workers/wrangler/ci-cd.md

 ---
 pcx_content_type: configuration
-title: Running in CI/CD
+title: Run Wrangler in CI/CD
-weight: 8
 ---

-# Running Wrangler in CI/CD
+# Run Wrangler in CI/CD

 To run Wrangler in a continuous integration/continuous deployment (CI/CD) environment, you must provide a Cloudflare API token and account ID.